Free shipping over $200

 Spec Sheet — How to Read Labels for Eco Friendly Artificial Grass

-Before you buy eco friendly artificial grass, take time to read the product label.
-It tells you how the turf is made and how long it will last.
+Before you buy sustainable synthetic turf, take time to read the product label.
+It can tell you how the turf is made, how it drains, and how long it may last.

 Pile Height and Yarn Type

-The pile height is how tall the grass blades are.
-Shorter blades feel firm and work well for play or pet dog areas.
-Taller blades look softer for home lawns.
-The Face Yarn Type matters too.
-Look for UV-resistant PP or polyethylene yarns.
-They stay green longer and resist fading.
+Pile height is how tall the grass blades are.
+Shorter blades can feel firmer and work well for pet dog areas.
+Taller blades may look softer for home lawns.
+Look for UV-resistant yarns when sun exposure is a concern.

 Backing and Drainage

-Check what holds the turf together.
-A strong backing keeps it from tearing.
-Quadruple hole punched backing or built-in drainage holes let water pass through easily.
-That helps prevent puddles and supports better stormwater systems.
+A strong backing keeps turf from tearing.
+Drainage holes or permeable backing let water pass through more easily, which helps reduce puddles and supports better stormwater management.

 Safety and Quality Labels